 Korean Air is the flag carrier of South Korean and one of the world’s great carriers.

 Looking to make a Korean Air booking?
 Alternative Airlines makes it easy to search and book Korean Air flights in English, with the full support of our expert customer service team - use the search bar at the top of the page to search for flights.
-You cna even pay using Korean Won, along with over 160 other currencies!
+When you book through Alternative Airlines you can buy Korean Air flights on finance, making it easy for you to manage your finances, or you can pay conveniently and securely using PayPal!
+You can even pay using Korean Won, along with over 160 other currencies!

 Please note that the following information is a guide - free baggage allowances vary with itineraries, seating classes, and SKYPASS membership grades, and will be confirmed during the booking process.
 Find out how to add baggage to your Korean Air booking here.

 Economy: 1 piece at 12kg max

 First/ and Prestige: 2 pieces at 18kg max

 All carry-on baggage must measure up to 40cm in width, 20cm in height and 55cm in depth, including the handle and wheels.
 One additional personal item, such as a laptop, briefcase, handbag, is also permitted for Economy Class (total weight should not exceed 12k).

 The maximum size of all checked luggage (width + height + depth) is 158cm/62in.
 Excess baggage and overweight baggage will be subject to charges.
 SKYPASS members will be entitled to an extra baggage allowance, depending on the membership level.

 Korea to/from America: